Close Menu

 Q: What should I do in case of an emergency?

 A: In case of an emergency, visitors can contact the emergency number 112 or the relevant emergency services, such as the police, fire department, or ambulance.
-(See Also: Is Salt Lake City Safe To Visit?
-Uncovering The Truth)
+(See Also: Is Phuket Thailand Safe to Visit?
+A Guide to Worry-Free Travel)

 Q: Is medical care in Serbia good?